Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 It enables the production of data quality data (a measure of data condition based on factors such as accuracy, completeness, consistency, and reliability).
 It allows you to oversee data error resolution efforts and maintain compliance with internal audits and external regulations.
 It provides immediate support for the detection and classification of personal data and other sensitive data.

+The service is sized and offered for a single license.

 #### Features and Advantages